microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/agreement.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents an Azure AD terms of use agreement.
-Microsoft Graph provides API that you can use to create and manage [Azure Active Directory Terms of Use feature](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-tou) according to your scenario.
+Represents an Azure Active Directory (Azure AD) terms of use agreement.
+Microsoft Graph provides APIa that you can use to create and manage the [Azure Active Directory Terms of Use feature](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-tou) according to your scenario.

 ## Methods